-Unlike the photo in the catalog, my mantle not open on all three sides, as it lays inside two walls, making this project a little easier.
+Unlike the photo in the catalog, my mantle is not open on all three sides, as it lays inside two walls, making this project a little easier.
 I went to a fabric store and bought 4 different Halloween themed fabrics in 1/3 of a yard.
 This will depend on how wide you want your banners and how many designs.
 I also purchased enough iron on backing or stabilizer to cover all the fabric.

 Iron on the stabilizer to the wrong side of all the Halloween themed fabric.
 Simply follow the directions to the particular product you brought home.

-No Sew Halloween Decorations for the Mantel
+How to make No Sew Halloween Mantel Decor

 Make a pattern out of card board, I drew my free hand and then went to measure the mantle.
 You may want to decide on how many pieces you want and how many patterns and do the math to make each flag the correct size.
 (Length is also up to you) However you do not want to use the entire length of fabric as the very top will be used to hold up the banner onto the mantel.

 Cut out each “flag” but do not cut the top of the pattern, allow for more fabric by cutting up to the top of the pattern.